-AZORult stealer was discovered, analyzed and documented for the first time on July 26, 2016, by Proofpoint researchers.
+AZORult stealer was discovered, analyzed, and documented for the first time on July 26, 2016, by Proofpoint researchers.
 At the time, the virus was distributed together with another trojan called Chthonic.
 However, subsequent spam email campaigns started distributing AZORult as the main payload while Hermes and Aurora ransomware were added as additional payloads.
 A new strain of the stealer Trojan was documented In July 2018.
-The analysis revealed that it brought several upgrades the functionality of both the stealer as well as to the loader of the virus, additionally, allowing to distribute AZORult with the RIG exploit kit.
-The latest recorded version of the malware is v3.3, this strain was first documented in October 2018.
+The analysis revealed that it brought several upgrades the functionality of both the stealer and the loader of the virus, additionally allowing to distribute AZORult with the RIG exploit kit.
+The latest recorded version of the malware is v3.3.
+This strain was first documented in October 2018.
 Most notably, this strain updated a way of encrypting the C&C domain string and improved crypto-stealing functionality.

 General description of AZORult malware

-A trojan type malware that originated in one of the ex-USSR countries, AZORult searches for useful information on the affected computer and sends it to the C2 server to potentially steal the victim’s bank account data.
-AZORult can steal cookies, browser autofill information, desktop files, chat history and more.
+A trojan type malware originated in one of the ex-USSR countries.
+AZORult searches for useful information on the affected computer and sends it to the C2 server to potentially steal the victim’s bank account data.
+AZORult can steal cookies, browser autofill information, desktop files, chat history, and more.